-The Company revised its Articles of Association according to the important shareholder protection related matters provided by the "Foreign Issuer's Checklist for the Protection of Shareholders' Rights in the Country of Registration" promulgated by the Taiwan Stock Exchange Corporation on September 19, 2017.
-However, some important matters concerning the protection of shareholders' rights and interests are not applicable under the laws of the Cayman Islands, so they have not been amended in the Company's Articles of Association.
+The Company revised its Articles of Association according to the important shareholders' rights protection related matters provided by the "Foreign Issuer's Checklist for the Protection of Shareholders' Rights in the Country of Registration" promulgated by the Taiwan Stock Exchange Corporation on December 25, 2019; The Taiwan Stock Exchange Corporation promulgated the amended "Foreign Issuer's Checklist for the Protection of Shareholders' Rights in the Country of Registration" (hereinafter collectively referred to as the "Checklist for the Protection of Shareholders' Rights") regarding the added items on May 14, 2021 and March 11, 2022 respectively.
+The Company will propose to revise its Articles of Association at the Annual Shareholders' Meeting in order to meed the requirements.
+However, some important matters concerning the protection of shareholders' rights are not applicable under the laws of the Cayman Islands, so they have not been amended in the Company's Articles of Association.
 Please refer to the following table for details: